DataDog/integrations-extras/eversql/README.md

 Click here for instructions if you don't have them enabled.

 **Step 2**: Install the performance sensor
-If you are using RDS, You can now deploy the performance sensor from the [Amazon Serverless Application repository][4].
+If you are using RDS, You can now deploy the performance sensor from the [Amazon Serverless Application repository][3].
-Your personal API key (required as part of the installation) can be found [here][5]
+Your personal API key (required as part of the installation) can be found [here][5].

-To install the performance sensor on other environment, please run the following these [steps][6]
+To install the performance sensor on other environments, please run the following these [steps][6].

 ## Data Collected